holochain/holochain-rust/doc/holochain_101/src/json_string.md

 Note that when we started on an AssemblyScript (ostentisbly JavaScript) HDK there was not even a `JSON.parse()` method in AssemblyScript itself!

-WASM is very promising and very immature, so esoteric serialization options are not really options unfortunately, even if `serde` might support them.
+WASM is very promising but very immature so esoteric serialization options are not really viable options right now, even if `serde` supports them in Rust.

 ### JSON serialization only pertains to communication with core